Whiplash Injury Lawyers in St. Petersburg

 Call the Police

 Call the authorities if no one else has.
-Obtaining a police report from the accident is the best first step for documentation.
+Obtaining a police report from the accident is the best first step for the documentation.
 The officer responding will record details of the event and make his or her own assessments.
 The finalized report will be available to you in a few days.
 Be sure you visit the police station to receive a copy.

 Treat Injured Parties